raw-labs/raw-database-virtualization-api/README.md

 ### Description

 This repository provides a **Data Virtualization API Template** using the RAW platform.
-It demonstrates how to create API endpoints that combine data from multiple backend systems into a single response using SQL queries.
-The central point of this template is to showcase RAW's ability to perform data virtualization by integrating data from various sources in a single query.
-This is ideal for testing, prototyping, or educational purposes where actual database connections are not required.
+It demonstrates how to create API endpoints that combine data from multiple **databases** into a single response using SQL queries.
+The central point of this template is to showcase RAW's ability to perform data virtualization by integrating data from various databases in a single query.
+This approach reflects real-world scenarios where data is stored across multiple databases, and there is a need to provide unified access to this data.

 ### How It Works

-The RAW platform allows you to create APIs by writing SQL queries that can access and combine data from various data sources.
-In this template, we simulate multiple backend systems using the `VALUES` clause in SQL to create inline tables with hardcoded data.
+The RAW platform allows you to create APIs by writing SQL queries that can access and combine data from various data sources, including databases.
+In this template, we use two databases named `catalog` and `inventory`.
 The endpoints accept optional query parameters, which are injected into the SQL queries using the `:<variable_name>` notation, as per the RAW platform's convention.

-**Key Point:** The `/inventory/stock` endpoint exemplifies data virtualization by combining data from the **mocked** Product Catalog System and the **mocked** Inventory Management System into a single, unified response.
-These systems are simulated using hardcoded data to mimic real backend systems.
+**Key Point:** The `/inventory/stock` endpoint exemplifies data virtualization by combining data from the **mocked** `catalog` and `inventory` databases into a single, unified response.
+These databases are simulated using hardcoded data to mimic real backend systems.
 If you'd like to explore another mock API use case, please check out the [RAW Mock API Template](https://github.com/raw-labs/raw-mock-api).

 ### Features

-- **Data Virtualization**: Demonstrates the ability to combine data from multiple backend systems in a single query.
+- **Data Virtualization**: Demonstrates the ability to combine data from multiple databases in a single query.
 - **Mock Data Integration**: Provides hardcoded data to simulate multiple data sources without the need for actual databases.
 - **Dynamic Querying**: Supports optional query parameters to filter and retrieve specific data.
 - **Template Structure**: Offers a foundation to build and customize your own data virtualization APIs.

-Certainly!
-Here's the updated **Getting Started** section that explains the two ways to deploy and use the API:

 ---